Local reminiscence in the PXP model: The state

 We first analyze the overlap of the $\ket{\Theta_+}$ state with the eigenstates of the Hamiltonian.
 For $\theta=0$, the overlap is uniformly distributed across eigenstates, while, for $\theta=\pi/2$, it is significantly enhanced in correspondence of the QMBS states.
 In Fig.~\ref{fig:sketch_theta+}(a), we report the overlap for the intermediate case $\theta=\pi/4$ and $L=20$.
 The behavior of the overlap in the spectrum in semi-log axis is linear, indicating a fast exponential growth of the latter with the energy of the system.
 Thus, differently from both $\theta=0$ (homogeneous state) and $\theta=\pi/2$ (Néel state), the state is highly influenced from a small group of high-energy states.
 In the figure we highlight the states with the larger overlap, that approximately ranges from $0.02$ to $0.22$.

 Secondly, we analyze the global fidelity between the initial state $\ket{\psi(0)}=\ket{\Theta_+}$ and the time-evolved state $\ket{\psi(t)}$, $\mathcal{F}(t)$, which quantifies the system’s ability to retain or lose memory of its initial conditions at the global level.
 In Fig.~\ref{fig:sketch_theta+}(b), we report the dynamics of the aforementioned quantity for fixed $L=20$ and different values of the mixing angle $\theta$, in order to explore its behavior in the ergodic-scarred crossover.
 As the parameter $\theta$ is varied from $\theta = \frac{\pi}{2}$ towards $\theta = 0$, the characteristic revivals observed in the dynamics gradually disappear.
 In the intermediate regime, particularly around $\theta \approx \frac{\pi}{4}$, the system exhibits a noticeable loss of regularity in its temporal evolution, signaling a transition away from the regular revival pattern.
-Interestingly, even at large times, the fidelity remains consistently greater than zero.
-This sustained non-zero fidelity suggests that the dynamics does not lead to complete thermalization and cannot be regarded as ergodic.
+In the latter regime, the state has large overlap with the high-energy eigenstates of the system, see Fig.~\ref{fig:sketch_theta+}(a).
+For this reason, in Fig.~\ref{fig:sketch_theta+}(b), we observe that, even at large times, the fidelity remains consistently greater than zero.
 In Fig.~\ref{fig:sketch_theta+}(c) we fix the mixing angle to the intermediate value $\theta=\pi/4$, and analyze the behavior of the fidelity for different values of the size $L$.
-The resulting behavior is non-ergodic, yet it also deviates from the traditional quantum many-body scarring observed in the dynamics of the $\ket{\mathbb{Z}_2}$ state.
+The resulting behavior deviates from the traditional quantum many-body scarring observed in the dynamics of the $\ket{\mathbb{Z}_2}$ state.
 At short times, the system exhibits fidelity revivals characterized by distinct peaks, whose magnitude decreases with increasing system size $L$.
 However, in contrast to the dynamics initiated from $\ket{\mathbb{Z}_2}$, the long-time behavior becomes highly irregular and shows a pronounced dependence on $L$.